 A priori, there are multiple reasons to expect contract teachers to improve education outcomes.
 First, they provide additional teaching staff with similar educational qualifications at much lower cost.
-Second, because their contracts are, in theory, renewable conditional on performance, schools may retain only good teachers.
-Third, contract teachers lacking permanent job tenure should have stronger dynamic incentives to increase teaching effort.
+Second, because their contracts are, in theory, renewable conditional on performance, schools may retain only good teachers - a selection effect.
+Third, contract teachers lacking permanent job tenure should have stronger dynamic incentives to increase teaching effort - an incentive effect.

-In 2009 the government announced an initiative to provide funds to schools to employ teachers on contract outside of the civil service system.
+In 2009 the government of Kenya announced an initiative to provide funds to schools to employ teachers on contract outside of the civil service system.
 The current study was designed as an evaluation of a pilot phase of this initiative.
 The variations in teacher contracts described in Section 3 were chosen to inform the design of the eventual national scale-up.